Qumulo/docs/rest-api-guide/snapshots/v4_snapshots_status.md

 category: /Snapshots
 methods:
   get:
+    summary: Returns the information for every snapshot.
+If a snapshot was created from a snapshot policy, returns information about the policy.
     parameters:
+    - name: filter
-    - description: Filter the list of snapshots to exclude any combination of snapshots in process of being deleted, snapshots not in process of being deleted, locked snapshots, and unlocked snapshots.
+      description: Filter the list of snapshots to exclude any combination of snapshots in process of being deleted, snapshots not in process of being deleted, locked snapshots, and unlocked snapshots.
 By default, includes all snapshots.
-      name: filter
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_snapshot_statuses\",\n  \"type\": \"object\"\
         ,\n  \"properties\": {\n    \"entries\": {\n      \"type\": \"array\",\n \